pcminer-tools/pcminer/README.md

        need to be encoded* (see [here](http://www.utexas.edu/learn/html/spchar.html)
        for a list of HTML character codes).
 For example, you'll need to encode a lowercase 'a' with an umlaut as `&auml;` or `&#228;`.
-       This can be done automatically with the `recode` utility using the command `recode utf8..html` to read/write from standard input/output or the commans `recode utf8..html FILE` to destructively modify the file named FILE.
+       This can be done automatically with the [`recode` utility](https://github.com/rrthomas/recode/) using the command `recode utf8..html` to read/write from standard input/output or the command `recode utf8..html FILE` to destructively modify the file named FILE.

        By default, including a person's name in the committee-file means